A Guide to General Psychiatric Management

 General psychiatric management (GPM), also known as good psychiatric management, is a treatment for borderline personality disorder (BPD).

 BPD is a complex condition that can make everything about a person’s life feel unstable, including their emotions, sense of self, and relationships.
 While BPD is a serious illness, it is also highly treatable.

 At the heart of GPM is the idea that most people with BPD will get better over time, and lasting change does not require intensive treatment.

-Therapists connect the patient’s emotions and behaviors to relationship stressors.
+Clinicians connect the patient’s emotions and behaviors to relationship stressors.
 They incorporate practical problem-solving (case management), education, and realistic goal setting into treatment.

 Keep Reading To Learn

 - How GPM helps people with BPD

 - Who can provide GPM—and how to find care

 People with borderline personality disorder make up about 1.6% of the general population.
 In clinical settings, 20% of patients have BPD.